- Faculty & Staff

 ISU Degree Audit is available online through the AccessPlus system.
 Other audit functions available include:

-- Request and view a “What If” audit to see how present or future courses would apply to other majors or options (up to 10 requests per day).
+- Request and view a “What If” audit to see how present or future courses would apply to other majors or options.

 - Request and view updated audits to check for changes that may have occurred due to end of term grade processing, or due to discussion between student and adviser—note: changes may not be reflected immediately.
 Please allow for processing time, which may extend to at least the end of the current term due to volume of changes requested.